EVUS: U.S. Electronic Visa Update System

 What Is EVUS?

-The EVUS registration is mandatory for individuals who hold a 10-year visitor visa B1, B2, or a combination of B1 and B2.
+The EVUS registration is mandatory for individuals who hold a 10-year B1/B2 Visa.
 A B1 visa is intended for business purposes, and a B2 visa is for tourism or leisure purposes.

-The purpose of EVUS is to contribute to border security by identifying travelers before they head to the U.S.
+The purpose of EVUS is to contribute to border security by identifying travelers before they go to the U.S.

 An approved EVUS update is valid for a 2-year period or until your passport or visa expires, whichever occurs first.
 An EVUS holder can travel to the United States multiple times and for short-term periods.

 The EVUS should be valid upon arrival in the United States.
-If EVUS expires while you are in the United States, you should not have any issues leaving the US and returning home.
-It is important that EVUS is valid when arriving in the US.
+If the EVUS expires while you're in the United States, there should be no problem leaving the country.

 Who Can Apply for EVUS?